ShuaiyiHuang/SCorrSAN/README.md

-## Learning Semantic Correspondence with Sparse Annotations  (To be appeared in ECCV'22)
+## Learning Semantic Correspondence with Sparse Annotations  (To be appeared at ECCV'22)
 For more information, check out the paper on [[arXiv](https://arxiv.org/abs/todo)] (TODO).

 Pretrained models are to be uploaded soon.